Parallel-in-Time/parallel-in-time.github.io/events/travel_grants.md

 Also, students traveling to one of the meetings via this grant are expected to present their work either on a poster or during a talk.
+This grant will be awarded only once per student.

 Details on the application procedure will be posted for each workshop separately on the respective local websites.